-Securing that perfect New York apartment comes with obvious challenges such as staying in budget, qualifying financially, and locating available inventory in your dream neighborhood.
+Securing that perfect New York City apartment comes with distinct challenges: staying within budget, qualifying financially, and locating available inventory in your dream neighborhood.
 But living in the city brings more obstacles than those I just mentioned, and dwelling in the wrong place can prove stressful, reduce the quality of life, and in some cases, make you regret choosing to live in the city at all.

-Think long and hard when shopping for an apartment to call home, and try to avoid buying near these five places.
+Think long and hard when shopping for an apartment to call home and avoid buying near these five places.
 You could be happier and healthier for it.

 It might seem like a no-brainer to live close to a highly rated school if you plan to send your children there.
 But you might want to think twice before purchasing an apartment on the same block as the school.
 Students tend to linger, play, and could create noise coming and going to class.
 Parents, caregivers, and school buses will create more traffic, so for nine months per year, your address will be a headquarters for comings and goings, even more so than the expected city bustle.

 I’ve heard that people who live next to a train get used to the clanging on the tracks, eventually.
 But, what if you buy a place and can’t adjust?
-Investing NYC in real estate is a huge commitment and requires a huger amount of capital, so think carefully about resale.
+Investing in New York City real estate is a huge commitment and requires a more significant amount of capital, so think carefully about resale.
 Selling an apartment with a train line running outside its door won’t be easy, and apartments farther away from the train will typically sell first.

 Times Square, Herald Square, the World Trade Center, Empire State Building, and Rockefeller Center –– these are only a few of the many hyper-touristy areas in the city.
 Although it’s fun to stay close to these attractions as a visitor, living as a permanent resident in any of these areas will probably prompt a not-so-fun experience.
 If you plan on becoming a longtime New Yorker, trust me, you’ll want to avoid the crowds as often as possible, and that means if you’re choosing Manhattan, stick to the perimeter and avoid the center in most cases.